ffrpereira/titanic-dataset/README.md

-# Titanic Survival Prediction ML Pipeline
+# Titanic Survival Prediction

 ## Overview

 This project showcases a machine learning pipeline built with Scikit-Learn to predict passenger survival on the Titanic.
 It encompasses data preprocessing, model training, hyperparameter optimisation using Grid Search with cross-validation, and an interactive interface for making predictions based on user input.

+Note: The project includes two versions of the main notebook:

+main.ipynb: Written in British English. main_pt_BR.ipynb: Written in Brazilian Portuguese.
+This dual-language approach ensures accessibility for a broader range of users.

 ## Features